WintDev/actions/README.md

 This repository contains reusable workflows and common actions used by the **WintDev** organization CI/CD.

 ## Workflows
+**Note:** Because of the [github actions reusable workflow limitations](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows#limitations), there are decicated shared workflows for testing on the Windows and Ubuntu environments respectively.
+For more information on this,  see: [test-app-windows](#test-app-windows), and [test-app-ubuntu](#test-app-ubuntu).

 ### build-test-upload (build.app.yml)
 Call this workflow to build, test and publish the build artifacts to a downloadable artifact.